magiauy/JustEnoughGuide/.github/PULL_REQUEST_TEMPLATE/common_pull_request.md

 - [ ] I have fully tested the proposed changes and promise that they will not break world generation, mob spawning, and the like.
 - [ ] I followed the existing code standards and didn't mess up the formatting.
 - [ ] I did my best to add documentation to any public classes or methods I added.
-- [ ] I have added `Nonnull` and `Nullable` annotations to my methods to indicate their behaviour for null values
+- [ ] I have added `NotNull` and `Nullable` annotations to my methods to indicate their behaviour for null values